Immigration and visas

 Already in the Netherlands?

 If you already have a Dutch residence permit for another purpose than study, which you can’t extend, we’ll apply for your study residence permit.
-Just submit the correct documents and application fee before the end of July.
+Just submit the correct documents and application fee 3 months before the expiry date on your current (valid) permit.
 You’ll get more info after your (conditional) acceptance.

 About the package fee